usmanelahi/Leads-Tracker/README.md

 # Leads-Tracker
-Chrome Extension to save the url of the cureent web page
+Chrome Extension to save the url of the current web page

 [Deployed at:](chrome://extensions/?id=jbeeojgknmomnabegjncpapondfbmeak)